Priyansh-03/Chitragupt/README.md

 <h2 align="center">📜 Overview</h2>
 <p align="center">
   Chitragupt is an ambitious project aimed at developing an advanced language model designed to process and respond to queries based on ancient texts.
-My goal is to leverage the rich, historical content of these texts to create a sophisticated chatbot capable of engaging users with accurate and insightful responses.
+My goal is to leverage the rich, historical content of these texts to create a sophisticated chatbot capable of engaging users with accurate, scientific and insightful responses.
 </p>

 <h2 align="center">🔧 Features</h2>